Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

 - Backup appliance management

-In many cases, this becomes more complex than traditional server management because cloud services are deeply interconnected.
+In many cases, this becomes more complex than traditional server management, because modern cloud services are deeply interconnected.

 “In today’s cloud-first world, your identity is your new perimeter,” Kris explains.